 3. In a field relevant to epidemiology, such as a medical degree (MD, DO, DDS, DMD, PharmD) with specific formal training in epidemiology of at least one year’s duration equivalent to a master of science degree (e.g., a principal investigator track in a master’s degree in clinical and translational research) ; or with at least two years of supervised and structured experience in the practice of epidemiology (e.g., a mentored research career development program with training goals in biostatistics and epidemiology)

-- Membership will be considered for individuals who have:
+III.
+Membership will also be considered for those who hold:

-- Master's degree, or master’s equivalent in epidemiology, and 5-7 years professional employment as a practicing epidemiologist.
+1. Master's degree or Doctoral degree in epidemiology, and 3-5 years of professional employment as a practicing epidemiologist, or

-- Fellows are distinguished by their significant and sustained contributions to the profession through research and/or through their leadership role in the practice of epidemiology.
+1. Individuals who meet the criteria for membership and who are distinguished by their significant and sustained contributions to the profession of epidemiology through research and/or through their leadership role in the practice of epidemiology.